-STEP 4: THE BOIL Bring the wort to a boil.
+STEP 4: THE BOIL

+Bring the sugary liquid (also known as "wort") to a boil.
 Occasionally stir to prevent the wort from boiling over.
-Once the wort is boiling, remove the pot from the burner and add any additional sugars listed below: STEP 5: ADDING THE HOPS Now that the wort is boiling, you are ready to add the hops.
-The total boil time will be 60 Minutes With 60 Minutes remaining, add these bittering hops:
+Once the wort is boiling, remove the pot from the burner and add the malt extract and additional sugars listed below: